Python Keras Features Must to Know in 2021 with Real Time Use Case

 3. Multiple methods for Data Preprocessing

-Keras also has a ton of methods for data preprocessing, here we would use Keras.np_utils.to_categorical() method for one-hot encoding of y_train and y_test.
+Keras also has a ton of methods for data preprocessing, here you would use Keras.np_utils.to_categorical() method for one-hot encoding of y_train and y_test.

-Before that reshape and normalize the dataset for our requirements.
+Before that, reshape and normalize the dataset for your requirements.

 #reshape in form of (60000, 28, 28, 1) X_train = X_train.reshape(X_train.shape, X_train.shape, X_train.shape, 1).astype('float32') X_test = X_test.reshape(X_test.shape, X_test.shape, X_test.shape, 1).astype('float32') #normalize to get data in range of 0-1 X_train/=255 X_test/=255 number_of_classes = 10 y_train = np_utils.to_categorical(y_train, number_of_classes) y_test = np_utils.to_categorical(y_test, number_of_classes)

 4. .add() Method in Keras

 To add layers imported above by specifying parameters to build your digit classifier, it is done using .add() method.